cdavidson825/cloudstore-springboot/README.md

 # Cloudstore SpringBoot demo app

 ## Overview
-Cloudstore is a SpringBoot demo (i.e. demo/non-production/non-secure/etc...) app that allows a client/user to store data (blobs) in Amazon S3 (and coming soon Microsoft Azure).
-The data stored in the Cloud provider is encrypted with crypto info stored in a local database (currently H2).
+Cloudstore is a SpringBoot demo app that allows a client/user to store data (blobs) in Amazon S3, Google Cloud Storage, and coming soon Microsoft Azure.
+The data stored in the Cloud provider (Amazon/Google) is encrypted with crypto info stored in a local database (currently H2).
 In addition to crypto info, the local database also stores the internal & external identifiers, hash codes validation, compression, etc. Cloudstore provides simple CRUD operations to data stored in the cloud provider via a client REPL and a skeleton REST interface with a very basic html page.

 ### Known Issues ( https://github.com/cdavidson825/cloudstore-springboot/issues/ )
-* Storage in Microsoft Azure (http://azure.microsoft.com/en-us/documentation/articles/storage-java-how-to-use-blob-storage/) Issue #7
+* Storage in Microsoft Azure not implemented yet. (http://azure.microsoft.com/en-us/documentation/articles/storage-java-how-to-use-blob-storage/) Issue #7
 * The REPL doesn't support up-arrow command history.
 Issue #4
 * Fix scripts path issue -- currently must run scripts as ./script/<script_name> do to relative path of pom and target.
 Issue #6